-Just south of Denver is a beautiful Colorado city ideal for lovers of the outdoors, but also offering great food, plentiful history and a authentic dose of the old west.
+Just south of Denver is a beautiful Colorado city ideal for lovers of the outdoors, but also offering great food, plentiful history and an authentic dose of the old west.
 It’s where Olympic athletes train and U.S. Air Force soldiers prepare and is frequently named one of America’s most healthy cities.
-Colorado Springs, home of Pikes Peak, is an American gem with more than 300 days of sunshine, mild weather.
+Colorado Springs, home base of the Pikes Peak Region, is an American gem with more than 300 days of sunshine, mild weather.

 While a visitor could find something new to do every single day of the year, here are our top picks for favorite things to do in Colorado Springs.